 Luckily, there are ways to delay your period.
-If you are going on holiday or have a big event coming up, you could take your regular combined oral contraceptive back-to-back, without a seven-day break.
-You may, however, get some spotting.
+If you are going on holiday or have a big event coming up.
+You could take your regular combined oral contraceptive back-to-back, without a seven-day break, keeping in mind that this may cause some spotting.

 If you are on a progesterone-only pill, you cannot delay your period by taking two packs back-to-back.
 You could consider swapping to a combined pill if you are currently on the mini pill.

-It is not advised to regularly delay your period.
+It is not advisable to delay your period frequently.
 If you suffer from endometriosis or very heavy and painful periods, Provera may be a better solution.